About the Emergency

 By the Numbers

-Some 115,000 people in Myanmar (also known as Burma) were displaced by clashes in Rakhine State in Western Burma.
+Some 139,000 people in Myanmar (also known as Burma) have been internally displaced by inter-communal violence since June 2012.

 EMERGENCY SHELTER AND CORE RELIEF ITEMS

-Islamic Relief helped provide about 1,000 emergency tents for internally displaced persons (IDPs) of both Rohingya and non-Rohingya populations.
-Some 2,000 Core Relief Item (CRI) kits were also being delivered.
+Islamic Relief donors helped provide about 1,000 emergency tents for internally displaced persons (IDPs) of both Rohingya and non-Rohingya populations.
+Some 2,000 Core Relief Item (CRI) kits were also been delivered.
 They included:

 - Mosquito nets